-Nursing Process I
+NURSING 100 - 10 Units Nursing Process I

 Prerequisites: Acceptance into the Nursing Program.
 Pre-entrance physical examination.
-Completion of Biology 170,175, 210, and Mathematics 010 or equivalent Concepts of person, environment, health and nursing as related to the Roy Adaptation Model of nursing practice are explored.
+Completion of Biology 170,175, 210, Mathematics 010 or equivalent, and English 100

+Concepts of person, environment, health and nursing as related to the Roy Adaptation Model of nursing practice are explored.
 Opportunity for the application of these concepts is provided through simulated clinical experiences in the campus multimedia lab and various adult clinical settings.
 Emphasis is placed on basic application of the nursing process, acquiring beginning level nursing skills and developing rationale for nursing actions based on scientific principles Lecture & lab.
 Letter grade only.
 Transferable to CSU.

-NURSING 150 - 10 Units Nursing Process II
+Nursing Process II

-Prerequisites: Nursing 100; English 100, Biology 200 and Speech 108 or 110 or 112 Interrelated biopsychosocial behavioral responses of clients to a wide variety of stressors and stimuli are studied in both the hospital and community settings.
+Prerequisites: Nursing 100 or the equivalent; Biology 200 and Communication Studies 108 or 110 or 112

+Interrelated biopsychosocial behavioral responses of clients to a wide variety of stressors and stimuli are studied in both the hospital and community settings.
 The content area for this course is Women's Health and Medical Surgical Nursing.
 Emphasis is placed on critical thinking in application of the nursing process using the Roy Adaptation Model.
 Included are wellness concerns as well as pathophysiology-related major health problems in all areas of assessment.
 Lecture & lab.
 Letter grade only.
 Transferable to CSU.